1 Bg 4-1972: Transcendental Knowledge

 > the primeval Visnu.
 Therefore, all his works are

-> technically sacrifices because sacrifice aims at
+> technically sacrifices because sacrifice involves

 > reactions to all such work certainly merge into